 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Panasonic GF7.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GF7 is considerably smaller (72 percent) than the Canon 1D.
 Moreover, the GF7 is substantially lighter (83 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the GF7 does not feature any corresponding weather-sealing.